 Following is an equivalent snippet of Java configuration:

 7.16.
-IdGenerator
+Flake ID Generator

-Hazelcast IdGenerator is used to generate cluster-wide unique identifiers.
-Generated identifiers are long type primitive values between 0 and Long.MAX_VALUE.
+Hazelcast Flake ID Generator is used to generate cluster-wide unique identifiers.
+Generated identifiers are long primitive values and are k-ordered (roughly ordered).
+IDs are in the range from 0 to Long.MAX_VALUE.